jgensler8/UIC-Off-Campus/README.md

 UIC-Off-Campus
 ==============

 New UIC off campus housing website.
+[Can be viewed here](http://jgensl2.people.uic.edu/housing/)

 #How to run#
 Create back end deps (assuming you have npm):